 Although most pathways include aspects of sustainability, we have listed those that are most obviously related below.

-The Food, Hunger, Poverty, Environment (FHPE) pathway focuses on the complex interrelationships among food production, food consumption, hunger, poverty, and the environment.
+The Feeding the World Pathway focuses on the complex interrelationships among food production, food consumption, hunger, poverty, and the environment.
 Students in the pathway will explore how the production, consumption, and distribution of food resources are impacted by a variety of factors, including the availability of resources, income levels, and environmental degradation.
 The production of food in fragile environments and the sustainability of subsistence food systems will be explored, including the role of agricultural development in reducing hunger and poverty throughout the world.

 Human Rights in a Global World